jantic/DeOldify/README.md

 # DeOldify

-**NEW** Try out colorization here on Colab:  https://colab.research.google.com/github/mc-robinson/DeOldify/blob/master/DeOldify_colab.ipynb .
+**NEW!** Try out colorization here on Colab:  https://colab.research.google.com/github/mc-robinson/DeOldify/blob/master/DeOldify_colab.ipynb .
 Huge thanks to Matt Robinson.

 Simply put, the mission of this project is to colorize and restore old images.
 I'll get into the details in a bit, but first let's get to the pictures!
 BTW – most of these source images originally came from the r/TheWayWeWere subreddit, so credit to them for finding such great photos.